 * EUR/USD extends gains, hits highest since January 2015

-* Euro boosted after ECB's Draghi refrains from talking it down
+* Euro boosted as ECB's Draghi does not talk it down in Wyoming

-The common currency had already surged about 1 percent on Friday after ECB President Mario Draghi spoke at Jackson Hole on subjects such as global trade but did not touch upon the euro's recent strength.
+The common currency surged about 1 percent on Friday after ECB President Mario Draghi made no mention of the euros strength at the Jackson Hole conference in Wyoming, focusing instead on subjects such as global trade.

 This is about what he did not say, said Commerzbank currency strategist Esther Reichelt, in Frankfurt.
 He does not seem to be overly concerned with the current euro levels, which is the markets justification to move the euro higher.

 The euro was also boosted by Federal Reserve Chair Janet Yellens not mentioning U.S. monetary policy.
 Markets are currently only pricing in one rate hike by the end of next year, Reichelt said.

 The markets view was confirmed, which justifies a bit more dollar weakness, she added.

 The euro was broadly expected to remain firm, at least in the short term, with investor focus on the ECB which meets next week and whether it announces plans to reduce debt-buying at its September policy meeting.